hashdesh00/LSE_Programming_Assignments/Portfolio_Selection/Portfolio_Construction.md

 ## Question 2: Constructing a Portfolio on a Rolling Window Basis

 ### Objective:
 The objective is to create a portfolio consisting of 10 selected stocks, adjusting the portfolio weights every `I` trading days using historical return data over the past `D` days.
 The strategy seeks to maximize risk-adjusted returns while maintaining stable portfolio weights and avoiding investment in any risk-free assets.

 ---

 ### 1. Initial Setup:
 The portfolio is initialized at time `t0`, with an equal allocation of weights to all the selected stocks.
-The portfolio weights are then adjusted every `I` trading days, using the stock returns over the previous `D` days.
+The portfolio weights are then adjusted every `I` trading days using stock returns from the previous `D` days.
 These weights are optimized to achieve a target portfolio return while minimizing portfolio variance.

 ---

 ### 2. Calculating Rolling Mean Returns:
 - The rolling mean return for each stock is computed using the past `D` days of return data.
 This provides a time-windowed estimate of the average return for each stock in the portfolio.
 - The rolling mean returns serve as the basis for adjusting the portfolio weights at every rebalancing point.

 ---

 ### 3. Weight Adjustments and Optimization: